COVID-19: Update on the Measures Taken by the University of Montpellier

 If you have any questions about your program (class attendance, etc.), please contact your faculty, school, or institute.

-For any medical questions, particularly for students at risk of COVID-19, please contact the Preventive Medicine Department.
+For any medical questions—especially for students at risk of COVID—please contact the Preventive Medicine Department.

 For any other questions: email.

-Trained by the Joint Service for Preventive Medicine and Health Promotion (SCMPPS), these 41 students are stationed at various University of Montpellier campuses to provide information and remind you of the safety precautions.
+Trained by the Joint Service for Preventive Medicine and Health Promotion (SCMPPS), these 41 students are stationed at various University of Montpellier campuses to provide you with information and remind you of the preventive measures.

 Given the exceptional circumstances, let’s keep in mind that the government’s measures are intended to protect everyone’s health.
 We should limit close physical contact between people.

 COVID vaccination offers two levels of protection: individual and collective.
-It helps reduce the spread of the virus to those around you and is currently the only way to protect yourself against severe forms of the disease.
+It helps reduce the spread of the virus to those around us, and is currently the only way to protect ourselves against severe forms of the disease.
 University is a place where we constantly interact with others, so it is important to achieve the highest possible vaccination coverage among both students and staff.

-There will be several opportunities to get vaccinated in the coming days at three university locations.
+There will be several opportunities to get vaccinated over the next few days at three university locations.

 The approved schedule is provided below.
 You may come in without an appointment.

 If you're unsure, you can also just get advice on vaccination without necessarily getting vaccinated.
-If you have a health insurance card, you'll need to bring it with you.
+The Carte Vitale, for those who have one, is required.

 We hope you will take advantage of this program, which has been set up directly within our university, so that this academic year can take place in person.